rajwardhan06/SQL-project/README.md

 # COVID-19 Portfolio Project:

-Drawing insights from tabular data of CovidVaccinated and CovidDeaths table which encompasses the use of aggrigate function followed by group by, windows functions, CTE, Joins.
+Drawing insights from tabular data of CovidVaccinated and CovidDeaths tables which encompasses the use of aggrigate functions followed by group by, windows functions, CTE, Joins.